-We welcome instructions from accountants, surveyors and the many other professions and bodies entitled to instruct the Bar under the "licensed access" arrangements.
+We welcome instructions from accountants, surveyors and the many other professions and bodies entitled to instruct the Bar under the Bar Council’s Licensed Access Scheme.

 If you would like to enquire about instructing one of our barristers direct, please contact our trained direct access clerks; Sam Penny (email@example.com) or Luke Abrahams:(firstname.lastname@example.org).
-In their absence, please contact (email@example.com.
+In their absence, please contact (email@example.com)